dfparker2002/camelympics/README.md

 ### How to run on Red Hat OpenShift
-If you have an *[OpenShift Online account](https://www.openshift.com/)*, use the following commands:
+If you have an *[OpenShift Online dev preview](https://www.openshift.com/devpreview/)*, use the following commands:

     oc login https://OPENSHIFT_HOST --token=YOUR_TOKEN